-This bill increases the amount of equity protected in homestead property from \$200.000 to \$350,000.
+This bill increases the amount of equity protected in homestead property from \$200,000 to \$400,000.

 This bill also increases and revises other exemptions from a writ of execution.
 This bill increases the exemption from a writ of execution for private libraries from \$1,500 to \$5,000 and expands the property eligible for this exemption to works of art, musical instruments and jewelry.
 This bill increases the exemption for necessary household goods and yard equipment from \$10,000 to \$12,000 and expands the property eligible for this exemption to furnishings, electronics, wearing apparel and other personal effects.
-This bill increases the exemption for professional libraries, office equipment, office supplies and tools from \$4,500 to \$10,000 and expands the property eligible for this exemption to inventory and any equipment and supplies used in the trade or business of the judgment debtor with which he supports himself and his family.
-This bill increases the exemption for equity from \$200,000 to \$350,000 in the dwelling of the judgment debtor that is occupied as a home for himself and his family and situated upon lands not owned by him.
+This bill increases the exemption for professional libraries, office equipment, office supplies and tools from \$4,500 to

+\$10,000 and expands the property eligible for this exemption to inventory and any equipment and supplies used in the trade or business of the judgment debtor with which he supports himself and his family.
+This bill revises the provisions relating to the exemption of proceeds from settlements.
+This bill increases the exemption for equity from \$200,000 to \$400,000 in the dwelling of the judgment debtor that is occupied as a home for himself and his family and situated upon lands not owned by him.